vyasaarsh/Learnings/Machine Learning Specialization/readme.md

 ![SL2](https://github.com/vyasaarsh/Learnings/blob/main/Machine%20Learning%20Specialization/Images/SL2.png)

+Regression

 * Housing Prediction is particular type of supervised learning called the Regression
 * Regression: Predicting a number from infinetly many particular outputs

+Classification

+* Breast Cancer Detection is particular type of supervised learning called the Classification
+* Classification: Predicting categories (also can be numbers but with small possible outputs such if (0,1,2) but not (0.5,1.7))
+* Exmamples include To Predict if it is a picture of a dog or cat (non-numerical)